fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Do idealists make better computer scientists than programmers and engineers, or does that field also require more flexibility?

 > What is shadow DOM?

 > Also, are the junior job opportunities more plentiful for developers who use .NET as opposed to Java?